chuhaow/comp3040A2Resume/resume.md

 - Wrote scripts which dealt with the interaction between asynchronous and synchronous functions

  **Unity 3D First-Person Game (C#, Unity, Blender)** **・** **July 2020**

-- Created a simple UI menu
+- Created simple UI elements that allow for effective navigation between levels and allowed for control over settings
-- Wrote scripts which handin player movement and player interaction with world objects
+- Implemented functionality that allowed for player manipulation of world objects in various state
 - Created game VFX and game model using Unity post-processing and Blender